Philip-Trettner/Philip-Trettner.github.io/_posts/2021-10-09-unordered-map-badness.md

 # "Fixing" my Issue

 Turns out, `myhash_float` has a badness of 550 on my data.
-Outch.
+Ouch.

 Of course, this does not mean that the performance gap to the optimal case is a factor of 550.
 Similar to [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law), this factor is only realized if the program literally does nothing else (and we ignore caching and other effects that reality pesters us with).